Chicken Korma vs. Tikka Masala: What Makes Them Different?

 Chicken Cooking Variations

-Traditionally, in Korma, chefs boil the meat with the sauce together, but nowadays, they add the meat later.
-It doesn’t change the taste much, but it’s not 100% authentic.
+Traditionally, in korma, chefs boil the meat with the sauce, but nowadays, they add the meat later.
+It doesn’t change the taste much, but the recipe isn’t 100% authentic.

 Usage Variations

 Chefs use chicken tikka masala to make curry or as a rub.
-We also use it to make curry vegetables for a vegetarian dish.
-We can also use it as a marinade to make chicken tikka.
+They also use it to make curry vegetables for a vegetarian dish or as a marinade to make chicken tikka.
+It’s extensively used (or abused) in many Mughlai cuisines.

-As its name indicates, they use Korma masala mainly to make chicken korma, though it can cause other Mughlai cuisine.
-Korma has several variations, the most famous ones being Vegetable korma and Navratan Korma ( named after nine courtiers of Akbar, the Mughal emperor.)
+However, as its name implies, korma masala is mainly used to make chicken korma.
+Korma has several variations, the most famous ones being vegetable korma and Navratan korma ( named after nine courtiers of Akbar, the Mughal emperor.)

 As you already know, both these dishes are of Indian origin.
 Thus, they have many similarities, making it hard to distinguish between them.
-Let’s go over them below.
+We will go over them below.

 Origin story